salilshankar/trackit/docs/api/return_asset.md

+---
-title: Return an Asset
+title: Return an asset
-description: Mark an asset as returned by setting its returned_at timestamp to the current UTC time.
+description: Mark an asset as returned by setting its returned_at timestamp (UTC) and receive a confirmation message.
+---

 Overview
-Use this endpoint to mark an asset as returned.
-Internally, the asset’s returned_at field is set to the current UTC timestamp and the change is persisted.
+This endpoint marks a specific asset as returned by setting its returned_at timestamp to the current UTC time.
+It is typically used when an asset that was previously checked out is being returned.
+On success, it responds with a simple confirmation message.

-Note: If you call this endpoint multiple times for the same asset, the returned_at timestamp will be updated each time.
+- Note: Repeated calls will update the returned_at timestamp to the current time.

 HTTP Method
 - POST